dcxSt/dft_algos/fftrs/README.md

 Go into the directory you just copied the binary into.
 Run the program, supplying three arguments

 ```
-./fftrs <name_of_npy_file.npy> <nbitshift> <number_of_bits_for_data> <number_of_sine_bits>
+./fftrs <name of npy file.npy> <nbitshift> <number of bits for data> <number of sine bits>
 ```

-The number of bits to shift the input (so that the inter-butterfly stage scaling doesn't kill the signal) is the first input after the name of the npy file.
-The number of sine bits can be at most 16, and the number of data bits must be even and at most 18.
+The number of bits to shift the input (so that the inter-butterfly stage scaling doesn't kill the signal) is the first input `<nbitshift>` after the name of the npy file.
+The number of sine bits `<number of sine bits>` can be at most 16, and the number of bits used for the real and imaginary parts, each.
+Since we are doing 64bit integers, this number must be at most 23, because 23 + 23 + 16 + 2 = 64, (the plus two is because we add things together and it's to prevent overflow).

 For instance

 ```
-./fftrs dc100.npy 18 16
+./fftrs dc100.npy 8 18 16
 ```

 It will output the DFT info files `<input_file_basename>_out_real.npy` and `<output_file_basename>_out_imag.npy`.
 Have fun.